microsoft/localizationkit/README.md

 Most tests have configurable rules.
 If a rule is not specified, it will use the default instead.

+Some tests are opt in only.
+These will be marked as such.

 ## Comment Similarity

 Identifier: `comment_similarity`